Greeting to the Pilgrims

-1 Peter, an apostle of Jesus Christ, to those who live as foreigners and pilgrims, dispersed throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, 2 chosen according to the foreknowledge of God the Father, and by the Spirit’s work of sanctification brought to obedience and the sprinkling of the blood of Jesus Christ:1 May grace and peace be multiplied to you.
+1 Peter, an apostle of Jesus Christ, to those who live as foreigners and pilgrims dispersed throughout Pontus, Galatia, Cappadocia, Asia, and Bithynia, 2 chosen according to the foreknowledge of God the Father, and by the Spirit’s work of sanctification called to obedience1 and the sprinkling of the blood of Jesus Christ: May grace and peace be multiplied to you.

-10 Concerning this salvation the prophets who prophesied of the grace that would come to you searched and investigated with great diligence, 11 trying to determine what person or time4 the Spirit of Christ within them was indicating when He testified beforehand about the sufferings appointed for Christ and the glories that would follow.
-12 To them it was revealed that they were not ministering these things to themselves, but to you, things that now have been announced to you through those who proclaimed the gospel to you by the Holy Spirit sent from heaven—things that angels keenly desire to behold and inspect.
+10 Concerning this salvation the prophets who prophesied about the grace that would come to you diligently searched and inquired, 11 trying to determine what person or time5 the Spirit of Christ within them was indicating when he testified beforehand about the sufferings appointed for Christ and the glories that would follow.6 12 To them it was revealed that they were ministering these things, not to themselves, but to you: things that now have been declared to you through those who proclaimed the gospel to you by the Holy Spirit sent from heaven, things that angels fervently desire to behold and inspect!

 Be Holy as He is Holy

-13 Therefore gird up the loins of your mind, stay sober, and fix your hope completely upon the grace to be brought to you at the revelation of Jesus Christ.
-14 As obedient children, do not yield to the evil desires that you formerly indulged when you lived in ignorance; 15 but, like the Holy One who called you, you as well must be holy in all your conduct, 16 for it is written, “Be holy, for I am holy.”5 17 And if you call Him Father6 who judges impartially according to each one’s work, then conduct yourselves in holy fear7 throughout the time of your sojourn, 18 knowing that you were not redeemed with corruptible things, like silver or gold, from your empty way of life handed down to you by your forefathers, 19 but with precious blood, as of a lamb without blemish and without spot, the blood of Christ Himself.
-20 Truly, He was chosen and foreordained8 before the foundation of the world, but was manifested in these last times for your sake, 21 who, because of Him, now believe in God, who raised Him from the dead and gave Him glory, so that your faith and hope are in God.
+17 And if you call him “Father” who judges impartially according to each one’s work, then conduct yourselves in reverent fear throughout the time of your sojourn on earth, 18 knowing that you were not redeemed with corruptible things such as silver or gold from the empty way of life handed down to you by your forefathers.
+19 No,8 you were redeemed with precious blood like that of a lamb without spot or blemish, the blood of Christ himself.
+20 He was chosen9 before the foundation of the world, but in these last times was manifested for you; 21 and because of him you are10 now believers in God, who raised him from the dead and gave him glory, so that your faith and hope are in God.